 I am still new at improv music, and still trying to find the right balance of adding to the scene whenever possible, while carefully avoiding overstepping my bounds or drowning out the improvisers' lines.
 I benefit a lot from watching the true experts, like Matt Reid and Jamie Lamb, who have so much talent and experience.
 I hope I continue to have opportunities to perform improv music, so that I can keep on improving, and hopefully help the improv scenes more than I harm them.

 Update (2010): I went on to become the main Theatresports Toronto musical improviser for much of 2002 and 2003, including regular Saturday night shows at the Poor Alex, the first ever Globehead tournament, etc., and also provided musical accomaniment for many other improv shows too.
-I then took a break from improv music for a while, but later got back into it, e.g. here.
+I then took a break from improv music for a while, but later got back into it, performing musical accompaniment at various shows including at the Bad Dog and SuperLucky and Social Capital and Oakville Improv and more, see e.g. here.
+I've also done music for a few plays including Chronocide (mp3) and The Mumberley Inheritance (youtube).

 To contact Jeffrey Rosenthal see his contact page.
 See also his Improv Page and Music Page.